Expected Policy Gradients for Reinforcement Learning: Universal Expected Policy Gradients

+The lemma is proved in the Appendix.
 The cross-moments themselves can be obtained from the \emph{moment generating function} (MGF) of $\pi$.
-Indeed, for a distribution of the form of \eqref{pc-exp-fam-c}, the MGF of $T(a)$ is guaranteed to exist and has a closed form \citep{Bickel:2006aa}.
+Indeed, for a distribution of the form of \eqref{pc-exp-fam-c}, the MGF of $T^s(a)$ is guaranteed to exist and has a closed form \citep{Bickel:2006aa}.
 Hence, the computation of the moments reduces to the computation of derivatives.
 See details in Appendix \ref{ef-moments}.

-Note that the assumption that $T$ and $Q$ are polynomial is with respect to the action $a$.
-The dependence on the state only appears in $\eta_\theta$ and $U_{\eta_\theta}$ and can be arbitrary, e.g., a multi-layered neural network.
+In Lemma \ref{lem-epg-ef}, the assumption that $T^s$ and ${\hat{Q}}(a,s)$ are polynomial is with respect to the action $a$.
+The dependence on the state can be arbitrary, e.g., a multi-layered neural network.

 Of course, while polynomials are universal approximators, they may not be the most efficient or stable ones.
 The importance of Lemma \ref{lem-epg-ef} is currently mainly conceptual---analytic EPG is possible for a universal class of approximators (polynomials) which shows that EPG is analytically tractable in principle for any continuous $Q$-function.\footnote{The universality of polynomials holds only for bounded intervals \citep{weierstrass1885analytische}, while the support of the policy may be unbounded.
 We do not address the unbounded approximation case here other than by saying that, in practice, the critic is learned from samples and is thus typically only accurate on a bounded interval anyway.} It is an open research question whether more suitable universal approximators admitting analytic EPG solutions can be identified.